-Under the programs revealed so far, the government may already possess information about everyone who has recently called the NRA by phone, e-mailed the NRA, or visited the NRA's website, headquarters, satellite offices, or events.
-Conversely, the same programs would also gather information on potential members or donors contacted by phone or e-mail for NRA membership recruitment or fundraising programs, or for legislative or political reasons such as the transmission of legislative alerts or get-outthe-vote messages.
-The programs could also reveal at least the outlines of research and advocacy activities undertaken by NRA staff members, such as the websites visited in the course analyzing bills or preparing for litigation, or the identities of legislative staff members, outside attorneys, or potential litigants contacted by phone or e-mail.2
+Each of these programs standing on its own could provide the government with an extraordinary amount of information about those who communicate with the NRA for any reason.
+Under the programs revealed so far, the government may already possess information about everyone who has called the NRA by phone, e-mailed the NRA, or visited the NRA's website.
+Conversely, the same programs would also gather information on potential members or donors contacted by phone or e-mail for NRA membership recruitment or fundraising programs, or for legislative or political reasons such as the transmission of legislative alerts or get-out-the-vote messages.
+The programs could also reveal at least the outlines of research and advocacy activities undertaken by NRA staff members, such as the websites visited in the course of legislative analysis or the identities of legislative staff members contacted by e-mail.
+At the outer extreme, a location tracking program could reveal the identity of every mobile phone user who visits the NRA's headquarters-whether for a political or legislative event, or simply to use the NRA's shooting range or visit its National Firearms Museum.
+Similarly, location-tracking surveillance could reveal the travels of NRA staff members to engage in legislative meetings, political events, or other activities protected by the First Amendment.
+Any of these forms of tracking could easily reduce individuals' desire to interact with the NRA.